EDMdesigner/EDMDesigner-API-Example-PHP-Admin/README.md

 ####Answer:
 An array of your groups.
 Every group is an object with this parameters:
   - _id {String} MongoDB id of the group
-  - featureSwitch {Object} The features that available for users belong to this group.
-Please note that now it doesn't has any function, but later there will be a list of possible features which you can choose from.
+  - featureSwitch {Object} The features that are available for users belong to this group.
+Please note that now it doesn't have any function, but later there will be a list of possible features which you can choose from.
   - name {String} The name of the group

 Or it can be an error object: